11 benefits of multilingual government websites

 By serving residents in their native language, you improve the user experience and ensure better interaction with your services.

-Offering multilingual options mandatory.
-With a multilingual website, you instantly meet these requirements.
+Offering multilingual options is mandatory.
+With a multilingual website, you immediately meet these requirements.

 7. Positive reputation.

-An inclusive, multilingual approach exudes that your government values diversity and takes everyone seriously.
+An inclusive, multilingual approach shows that your government values diversity and takes everyone seriously.

 8. Increased accessibility for tourists.

-Municipalities with many tourists benefit from multilingual information, contributing to a positive image and convenience for visitors.
+Municipalities with high tourist numbers benefit from multilingual information, which contributes to a positive image and convenience for visitors.

 9. Cost savings on customer service.